arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

   // Read the current value of the coil at address 0x00 int coilValue = modbusTCPServer.coilRead(0x00);

-  // Set the LED state: HIGH if coil value is 1, LOW if coil value is 0 for (int i = 0; i < 8; i++){
+  // Set the LED state; HIGH if coil value is 1, LOW if coil value is 0 for (int i = 0; i < 8; i++){
     MachineControl_DigitalOutputs.write(i, coilValue ?
 HIGH : LOW);
   }